The Exhibition in Minecraft

 How to enter the Minecraft exhibition venue!

-You will need the current Java Version.
+You will need the current Java Version (subject to charge).

 - Start the game via the Minecraft Launcher

 - In the main menu hit Multiplayer, than Add Server

 - Set your Server Name to K21

 - Make sure that Server Resource Pack is set to Enabled or Prompt

 - Hit Done and enter the server by double-clicking on it.